atf-tuner/atf-tuner.github.io/index.md

   1. [pyATF](https://github.com/atf-tuner/pyATF) -- ATF with its Python-based user interface
   2. [cppATF](https://github.com/atf-tuner/cppATF) -- ATF with its C++-based user interface

-We encourage you to use ATF in other projects, open source or commercial.
+We encourage you to use ATF in other projects, open source, or commercial.

 <br>
 # Code Examples